A collection of Indian tales of wit, wisdom, humour, bravery, devotion and lots more...

 Nambiyandar Nambi

 There is a village in South India called Thirunaraiyur.
-It has this name since it is believed that a stork worshipped Lord Shiva here.
+It has this name since a stork worshipped Lord Shiva here and attained salvation.

-Every day when he went to the temple, Nambi, as he was affectionately called, accompanied his father and observed how the prayer (pooja) was conducted.
-When the time for offering the food to the Lord came, his father used to ask him to wait outside and close the door.
+Every day when he went to the temple, Nambi, as he was affectionately called, accompanied his father and observed how the Pooja was conducted.
+When the time for offering the food to the Lord came, his father used to pull the screen and ask him to wait on the other side.
 Then with the ringing of the bells, he used to offer the food to Lord Ganesha.

 Early next morning, Nambi’s father left the house.
-After a while, Nambi’s mother gave him a vessel filled with “Kozhukattai” (rice dumplings with jaggery and coconut) to be offered to the Lord.
-Nambi went to the temple, opened the doors, cleaned the place and decorated Lord Ganesha with flowers and sang the songs his father used to sing.
-When it was time to offer the food to the Lord, he closed the doors, kept a plate full of bananas and broke a coconut and opened the vessel with the offering and looked at the idol of Lord Ganesha.
+After a while, Nambi’s mother gave him a vessel filled with “Kozhukattai” (rice dumplings with jaggery and coconut) and many other goodies like sesame balls, variety rice, Vada etc. to be offered to the Lord.
+Nambi went to the temple, opened the doors, cleaned the place, performed Abhishekam and decorated Lord Ganesha with flowers and sang the songs his father used to sing.
+When it was time to offer the food to the Lord, he pulled the screen, kept a plate full of bananas and broke a coconut and opened the vessels with the offerings and looked at the Murti of Lord Ganesha.

 “Look what I have brought for you” he said.
 “Amma used to tell me that you like ‘Kozhukattai’ the best.
-Is it so?” he asked the Lord and looked eagerly for the idol to answer.
+Is it so?” he asked the Lord and looked eagerly at Him expecting an answer.
 There was no response.

 Nambi looked at the lord pleadingly.
-“Are you angry with me?” he asked the Lord.
+“Are you angry with me?
+Did I do anything wrong?” he asked the Lord.
 “Why then are you not eating what I brought for you huh? “

 Nambi was perplexed.
-Why was this God not eating?
+Why was this Ganesha not eating?

 Yes!
 Maybe he was not hungry!
 Nambi remembered how his mother coaxed him to eat when he was not hungry.

 Looking with great affection in his eyes, he said to the lord, “You are not hungry, are you?
-Come on, be a nice boy and eat this up, pleeeeease…… Amma made this especially for you.
+Come on, you are so good, come and eat this up, pleeeeease…… Amma made this especially for you.
 Shall I tell you a story? ”

 Nambi’s eyes were brimming with tears.
 He was worried as he did not seem to reason out why Ganesha did not have the food he brought.
 He was also worried that his parents would scold him for not ‘making Ganesha eat’.

-“Well,” he said to the idol of Ganesha, “If you do not eat what I have brought I will end my life here and here itself”.
+“Well,” he said to the Murti of Ganesha, “If you do not eat what I have brought I will end my life here and here itself”.

-So saying, he held the base of the stone idol and hysterically started to bang his head on the stone.
+So saying, he held the base of the Murti and hysterically started to bang his head on the stone.

 Who would not be moved by such sincere devotion?